-- Have you tried any at-home treatments so far?
-If so, has anything helped?
+- If you've tried at-home treatments so far, what, if anything, has helped?

 - What is your typical exercise routine?

-During the physical exam, your doctor may feel around your joint to determine exactly where your pain is coming from.
-Sometimes your doctor can feel a bone spur, though sometimes bone spurs form in spots that can't be easily felt.
+During the physical exam, your doctor may feel around your joint to pinpoint your pain.
+Sometimes your doctor can feel a bone spur.

-To confirm a diagnosis, your doctor may order X-rays or other types of imaging tests to get a look at your joints and bones.
+Your doctor may order X-rays or other imaging tests to view your joints and bones.

-If your bone spurs are causing pain, your doctor may recommend over-the-counter pain relievers, such as ibuprofen (Advil, Motrin, others) or naproxen (Aleve, others).
+If your bone spurs cause pain, your doctor may recommend over-the-counter pain relievers, such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others).
 Bone spurs that limit your range of motion or press on nerves may require surgical removal.